CodeBoiz/Deep-Learning-Text-Generator/README.md

 # Deep-Learning-Text-Generator
 This is a little neural net that I created to better study and understand deep learning

-**Current State:** Training works fine, and will generate data after it is done, but saving and loading back a model is broken.
+**Current State:** Training works fine, and will generate data after it is done.
+Currently working to add tensorboard support.

 To train a model, run this bat file: